 Weekly Auction Updates.
 A weekly e-mail update (mailed Sunday night) of results at auctions during the previous week and listings of auctions for the coming week.
 Receiving is optional.
 Subscriber (free or paid) Service.

 Recent Reported Auction Results.
 Spreadsheet presentation of detailed information about recent auctions.
 Past 7 days - Free Service.
 Older results – Subscriber (paid) Service.

 Types of Memberships.
 Free memberships are free and of unlimited duration.
 Most paid memberships are for one year, and can be paid annually (cheapest) or monthly.
 Visitor memberships can be purchased for 10 days or one month.
 All paid memberships include unlimited 24/7 access to the Rare Book Transaction History database as well as other benefits.
 Research memberships provide access to the RB Transaction History for one user (device) at a time.
-Octavo memberships provide for up to two users at a time, plus the right to list up to 10,000 items in Books For Sale (commission free) and automatically search eBay listings in Matchmaker.
-Folio memberships provide for up to five users at one time, plus the right to list an unlimited number of items in Books For Sale (commission free) and automatically search eBay listings in Matchmaker.
+Octavo memberships provide for up to two users at a time, and automatically search eBay listings in Matchmaker.
+Folio memberships provide for up to five users at one time, and automatically search eBay listings in Matchmaker.
 Institutional memberships are also available to libraries and others allowing access to an unlimited number of users at any time based on IP recognition.